MITCHAM: Fascinated with space, but no ‘space-cation’ for me

 That said, I feel confident that there’s other intelligent life out there.
 Given the many billions of stars and planets in the universe, it seems likely.
 I expect the universe is as rich with life as our planet, probably exponentially more so, but the distances of the universe are so vast we can’t comprehend the scale.
 And that scale itself is endlessly fascinating.
 I like hearing about how vast the heavens are, how many actual miles a light year is, how far we are from the next farthest star, how there are more stars in the universe than grains of sand on all of our beaches.
 I think of contact with alien life as possible, but more on the probability scale of you or me finding a particular grain of sand in the Sahara — possible, but not anywhere close to probable.

-I like to hear about alien atmospheres, where temperatures reach incredible extremes, where winds blow at 400 mph.
+I like to hear about alien atmospheres, where temperatures reach incredible extremes, where winds blow at 400 miles per hour.
 I like staring at the sky at night and thinking about how many thousands of years it took for a star’s brightness to hit my eye.
-What was happening on earth when that light from the star was actually made?
+What was happening on Earth when that light from the star was actually made?
 I like to contemplate the theory of relativity, though it’s so far beyond me — to think that time and space can actually bend.
-That concept makes me imagine myself thrust at unthinkable speed and distance in space returning to earth to find my kids as my elders.
+That concept makes me imagine myself thrust at unthinkable speed and distance in space returning to Earth to find my kids as my elders.
 No thanks.

 Beyond all that kind of thinking, space is also an emotional centering place in my brain.
 When I find something overwhelming, sometimes panning out to the widest angle, the cosmic angle, is kind of helpful.